LemmaMoto/RT2_assignment3/README.md

-# 3° Assignment of 'Research Track 2' course
+# 3° Assignment of "Research Track 2" course